biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 Third Day
 *******************

 During this day we will make more complex pipelines and separate the main code from the configuration.
-Then we will focus on the reuse of the code and on how to share your code.
+Then we will focus on how to reuse and share your code.

 .. image:: images/nextflow_logo_deep.png
   :width: 300